Ansible Playbooks¶

 Base Playbook Tags¶

-The base playbook base.yml
+The base playbook base.yml includes the majority of

 the roles, whose tags are listed here: